wukon1992/commonCommands/README.md

-# commonConmands
+# commonCommands
-save some conmands that I use them often
+save some commands that I use them often